-So not surprising, we see that men have a higher mortality than women.
+So not surprising, we see that men have a higher mortality than women, here apparently only some 10%.

-4. We now assess how mortality depends on age, calendar time and duration.
-In principle we could split the follow-up along all three time scales, but in practice it is sufficient to split it along one of the time-scales and then just use the value of each of the time-scales at the left endpoint of the intervals.
+4. When we want to assess how mortality depends on age, calendar time and duration or to comapre with population mortality, we would in principle split the follow-up along all three time scales, but in practice it is sufficient to split it along one of the time-scales and then just use the value of each of the time-scales at the left endpoint of the intervals for analysis and for matching with population mortality.
+Note however that this requires that time-scales are treated as quantitative variables in the modeling.

-We note that the total follow-up time was some 54,000 person-years, so if we split the follow-up in 6-month intervals we should get a bit more than 110,000 records:
+We note that the total follow-up time was some 54,000 person-years, so if we split the follow-up in 6-month intervals we should get a bit more than 110,000 records.
+Note that in the popEpi package there is a function with the same functionality, which is faster (particularly for large datasets) and has a somewhat smarter syntax - it returns a data.table: